Tips to assist with your journey back to true health~!

 It is not unusual that a wide variety of symptoms will resolve upon simply achieving optimal Vitamin D status.

-Unfortunately a very large number of us, especially here in the Northwest, have low Vitamin D levels.
+Unfortunately a very large number of us, especially here in the Pacific Northwest, have low Vitamin D levels.
 This is due to a number of factors, including the relatively few hours of sunlight available in winter months, as well as a reluctance or inability to spend significant amount of time outdoors, exposed to the sun.

 The good news is that blood tests for Vitamin D are very reliable and will help us determine the correct amount of supplemental Vitamin D you require to achieve optimal Vitamin D levels.

-Do you know what your Vitamin D levels are?
+Do you know what your vitamin D levels are?